 - Sample the seasonal brews at Bainbridge Brewery’s newest addition, the Bainbridge Brewing Alehouse in Winslow.
 You can also walk or bike up to the original Bainbridge Brewery, which is also near Bainbridge Organic Distillers, makers of the world’s best whiskey and vodka.

 - When you’re ready for a sweet treat, visit Bon Bon Candies or Mora Iced Creamery, which always offers something interesting for the season.

-If you want to explore Bainbridge Island a little further, then it’s time to rent a bike.
+And you can always rent a bike.
 You can rent either at Classic Cycle on Winslow Way, or the Bike Barn near the ferry.
 It’s fun to get lost on the winding roads of the island (you can never really get too lost), and it’s also a great way to explore the entire island.
 A few destinations for you to consider are the following:

 - Rolling Bay Neighborhood, where you can take a look in local farm store Bay Hay and Feed and pick up one of their iconic t-shirts, or grab a cup of Coffee and relax at Rolling Bay Cafe.

 - Fay Bainbridge Park offers beautiful views of Seattle and a lovely beach to explore.